 You can learn more about the functions of AWS EBS volumes here.

-How to Choose the Right Storage for You (comparing EFS vs EBS vs S3)
+How to Choose the Right AWS Storage options for You (comparing EFS vs EBS vs S3)

 Final Considerations—Which One Should You Choose?